Banging Toolbox

 They are particularly useful for intricate repair or restoration work where it is essential to match individual pieces with each other perfectly.

-With a good wood router, it is possible to use a single piece as a template for succeeding cuts.
+With a first class wood router, it is possible to use a single piece as a template for succeeding cuts.

 3. Cabinet makers.